 As a start point consider the following portion sizing method.
 Based on eating three to four meals per day gauge your intake by using your own hand.

-Not only will this measure food intake – therefore energy intake – it will also ensure you have a balance of macro-nutrients on you plate.
+Not only will this measure food intake – therefore energy intake – it will also ensure you have a balance of macro-nutrients (provide nutrient density) your plate.

 1x palm sized portion of protein